 Adventures with Elephants is a place of inspiration and joy.
 Our beautiful reserve in South Africa is home to many types of wildlife from zebra; giraffe and warthogs; to meerkats.
-Our biggest honour is the privilege of caring for 5 beautiful African elephants who were destined to be culled.
+Our biggest privilege is caring for our beautiful African elephants who were destined to be culled.
 Our latest additions,

-We offer close up and personal encounters with our elephants carried out with cheerfullness and respect for the welfare of both our guests and our majestic residents.
-Here you will learn all about our continent's gentle giants.
-Their intelligence, their bodies, their behaviour.
-You will leave humbled and moved, and a lifetime ambassador of holistic wildlife conservation.
+We offer close up and personal encounters with our elephants carried out with cheerfullness and respect for the welfare of both our majestic residents and you our guest.
+Here you will learn all about our continent's gentle giants, their intelligence, their bodies, their behaviour.
+You will leave humbled and moved, and a lifetime ambassador’s of holistic wildlife conservation.

 The situation of the African elephant is a precarious one not only because of the value of the tusks but also owing to the fact that they are destructive, expensive to maintain and difficult to protect.
 Habitat encroachment and competition for the same natural resources also causes friction with local communities.
 At AWE we work proactively to keep our animals healthy, and safe and are involved in holistic conservation efforts through research and work with our local community.
 Our latest additions are Zambezi, born to Shan on the 4th October 2015, and Bela, born to Mussina on the 23rd September 2016.

 Our elephants represent the many difficulties of managing wildlife in Africa today.
 Deemed "problem" animals, Mussina, Chishuru, Nuanedi, Chova and Shan were given to us otherwise they would have been culled.
 Their classification as "problem" animals is a direct result of their impact on flora, diminished land, human/elephant conflict and legislation, a scenario all our wildlife faces today.
 They highlight the conservation issues and difficulties facing wildlife and conservationists alike in a changing and modernising Africa.